gregoiremeunier/Game-Dev/README.md

 ---*What has to be done*--

 PRIMARY
-- find an enigma on the hub
-- make the note appears and explain the enigma in blue room
+- make the personage move before to interact with object (inside the hub and inside the room3)
-- DONE : put an enter text in every room
-- create an inventory with all our items
-- DONE : modify the end in order to have an end screen
-- DONE : find something for the rope in the middle of the orange room
-- DONE : make a beginning for the game
--
+- make the objects out of the inventory when it is used
+- block the utilisation of already used objects (like do not take the rope 2 times)

 SECONDARY
-- change size of the person on the first room (and maybe others)
+- change size of the person on the first room (and maybe others ?)
-- do pictures + texts inventary
-- put texts on 3 doors in the hub
-- implanter a timer
+- implante a timer
--